By Terry Trucco

 A great decorator show house is even better.
 The designers, of course, want you to hire them, but they have to put their ideas out there to lure you in.
 And this year’s Kips Bay Decorator Show House, the biggie of the bunch in New York City, is jam-packed with ideas ripe for the plucking.

 After last year’s foray to a chilly high-rise condominium overlooking the Hudson on Riverside Boulevard, this year’s show house returns to more familiar ground, namely a svelte, late 19th-century townhouse on the East Side.
-We found ten ideas to tweak, transplant – or just dream about – in almost any kind of abode.
+I found ten ideas to tweak, transplant – or just dream about – in almost any kind of abode.

 + Lose the curtains Curtains can be the decorating equivalent of gray hair – certain rooms just look sleeker, hipper and more up-to-date without them.
 Consider designer James Huniford’s airy atrium bordered with a towering wall of windows (see the start of the windows behind the wing chair, left).
 Instead of using fabric or shades, Huniford blunted the impact of all that glass by applying decorative tape in subtle geometric shapes that give the appearance of frosted glass patterns.
 The result: the designs blunt the monotony of all that glass, and the room gains a modicum of privacy.